gilburns/Installomator-wiki/MDM:-Jamf-Pro.md

 You would create one policy per software title, and maybe you would use different policies for self service (as these often should have `NOTIFY=all`.

-Keep in mind if you setup helper text like naming parameter 4 "DEBUG" and parameter 5 "NOTIFY" then you must fill out parameters sequentially.
-For example, you can leave parameter 6 blank but you must fill out parameter 4 so that parameter 5 is passed to Installomator
+Keep in mind if you setup helper text like naming parameter 5 "DEBUG" and parameter 6 "NOTIFY" then you must fill out parameters sequentially.
+For example, you can leave parameter 7 blank when not used, but you must fill out parameter 5 so that all filled out parameters are passed to Installomator.